-Majority of members to be at 'director' level or higher Diversity: gender and Majority of members are or have been director level or higher Presently 3 female The goal is to enhance ethnic diversity to be represented on the committee members.
-Four are required at committee size of 18. diversity on the committee Broad range of representation in Ontario All geographic areas represented - southern, central, eastern and northern Ontario COC has at least one foreign trained member One foreign-trained member is presently serving on COC At least half of committee to have min 5 yrs experience on the committee, and at least one committee member to have less than 3 years on the committee.
+Majority of members to be at 'director' level or higher Diversity: gender and ethnic diversity to be represented on the committee Broad range of representation in Ontario Majority of members are or have been director level or higher Presently 3 female members.
+Four are required at committee size of 18.
+All geographic areas represented - southern, central, eastern and The goal is to enhance diversity on the committee COC has at least one northern Ontario COC has at least one foreign trained member One foreign-trained member is presently serving on COC • At least half of committee to have min 5 yrs experience on the committee, and at least one committee member to have less than 3 years on the committee.
 At least half of COC has a minimum of 5 years of experience on the committee.
 At present, three members have less than 3 years of experience on the committee.
-Continuous learning r on-boarding being explored.
-In first lead reviewer presentation New members to prepare first lead reviewer presentations under 'mentorship' New members to present first file review in video environment as learning opportunity • Periodic (every 2 or 3 years) Committee Orientation Training which includes a review of PEO legislation; COC guiding principles and legal opinions New members encouraged to review files with assigned investigator Term of Office Term for Chair and Vice Chair is 2 or 3 yrs.
-Positions elected/confirmed annually.
-Attendance: Min 75% attendance and no more than 2 consecutive meetings to be missed without advising missed without advising Chair of acceptable reason.
+Continuous learning on-boarding being explored.
+In first lead reviewer presentations First file review in video environn · Periodic (every 2 or 3 year s) Committee Orientation Traini uiding principles and legal opini ing which includes a review New members encouraged d to review files with assigned in nvestigator Term of Office Term for Chair and Vice Cannually. hair is 2 or 3 yrs.
+Positions el lected/confirmed ndance and no more than 2 or g missed without advising Ch